 Soldier Boy, The true story of Jim Martin the youngest Anzac, by Anthony Hill, with photographs.
 Published by Penguin Books, Melbourne, 2001, 174 pages.
 Winner NSW Premier's Award (Ethel Turner Prize), Honour Book Children's Book Council of Australia.

 SoldierBoy is Anthony Hill's most popular book.
-It has passed 100,000 copies
+It has sold over 100,000 copies

 Buy Author signed book $20